Fannie Franklin Wall: Civic and social activities

 Fannie Franklin Wall was active in the National Association of Colored Women (NACW), and a longtime President of the California Federation of Colored Women's Clubs.
 The National Association of Colored Women, founded in 1896, was the first national organization of black women.
 Its motto was 'Lifting As We Climb', and it emphasised activism and service, pursuing community improvement, social justice, and civil rights.
 Wall helped to organize the NACW's Fifteenth Biennial Session in 1926, which took place 30 July - 6 August at Oakland's Civic Auditorium.
 She became a close friend and colleague of the association's founder Mary McLeod Bethune, who stayed at the Walls' home during the conference.

 Wall was also actively involved in the Oakland National Association for the Advancement of Colored People (NAACP), the Urban League, and in Oakland's First African Methodist Church.
 The First African Methodist Church was at the heart of the black community, and frequented by many figures active in Oakland's social and civic affairs.
 Wall was also involved in the King's Daughters Circle, the Sisters of the Mysterious Ten, and the Art and Industrial Club of Oakland, of which she was president.
 Under Wall's presidency, the Art and Industrial Club became members of the Child Welfare League, and were 'the first club to cooperate in the establishment of the Fannie Wall Children's Home and Day Nursery, contributing $50.00.'

-Wall became well known as a forthright and committed community activist, noted for - on multiple occasions - refusing to leave the office of Oakland mayor John L. Davies until her concerns were satisfactorily addressed.
+Wall became well known as a community activist, noted for, on multiple occasions refusing to leave the office of Oakland mayor John L. Davies until her concerns were addressed.
 She was a promoter not just of African American rights and empowerment, but also of improved relations between black and white residents of Oakland.